 - simple anesthesia to remove a foreign body deep in the mouth.

 - endoscopic / fibroscopic examination under anesthesia to remove the foreign body by natural means.

 - thoracic or abdominal surgery and incision of the digestive tract.
 In more severe cases, digestive tract necrosis may require the removal of a portion of the animal’s digestive tract.
-The use of analgesics and antibiotics is associated with these treatments.
+The use of analgesics and antibiotics associate with these treatments.